Bias-Variance Tradeoffs in Joint Spectral Embeddings: Background the ESRDPG

-We note that the ESRPDG includes settings where $\bvar{C}_{ii}^{(g)}=0$.
+We note that the ESRPDG includes settings where $\bvar{C}_{ii}^{(g)} = 0$.
 Therefore, if certain principle directions in graph $g$ are inconsequential in the connectivity structure of graph $k$, the ESRDPG can capture this relationship within a common probability model.
-Indeed, by adjusting $d$ accordingly, the ESRDPG can capture a collection of conditionally independent RDPGs of differing dimension.
+By adjusting $d$ appropriately, the ESRDPG can capture a wide collection of conditionally independent RDPGs of differing dimension.
 We explore some of these distributions in the experiments section of this work.

-The ESRDPG is similar to other multiple random graph models that extend the RDPG to multiplex network data. \textcite{nielsen2018} propose the Multiple Random Dot Product Graph (MRDPG) in which the probability matrices take the form $\bvar{P}^{(g)} = \bvar{U}\Lambda^{(g)}\bvar{U}^T$ where $\bvar{U}\in\R^{n\times d}$ is orthogonal and $\Lambda^{(g)}\in\R^{d\times d}$ is diagonal with positive entries for all $g\in[m]$.
-Under the ESRDPG, the probability matrices take the form $\bvar{P}^{(g)} = \bvar{XC}^{(g)}\bvar{X}^T$ and due to the assumption that $\Delta$ is diagonal, it can be shown that $\bvar{X}$ has orthogonal columns asymptotically.
-This observation and the fact that $\bvar{C}^{(g)}$ has strictly positive entries establishes asymptotic equivalence between the ESRDPG and the MRDPG.
+The ESRDPG is similar to other multiple random graph models that extend the RDPG to multiplex network data.
+Models that extend this paradigm include the Multiple Random Dot Product Graph (MRDPG) of \textcite{nielsen2018}, the Multiple Random Eigen Graphs (MREG) of \textcite{wang2017}, the Common Subspace Independent-Edge (COSIE) model of \textcite{arroyo2019}, and the Multilayer Random Dot Product Graph (Multilayer RDPG) of \textcite{jones2020multilayer}.
+We summarize these models in Table~\ref{Submodel_Table}.

-Models that extend this paradigm include the Multiple Random Eigen Graphs (MREG) of \textcite{wang2017} and the Common Subspace Independent-Edge (COSIE) model of \textcite{arroyo2019}.
-The MREG model requires $\bvar{P}^{(g)} = \bvar{U}\Lambda^{(g)}\bvar{U}^T$ where the columns of $\bvar{U}$ have euclidean norm 1, but need not be orthogonal, and $\Lambda^{(g)}$ be a diagonal matrix.
-The COSIE model assumes $\bvar{P}^{(g)} = \bvar{U}\bvar{R}^{(i)}\bvar{U}^T$ where $\bvar{U}\in\R^{n\times d}$ has orthonormal columns and $\bvar{R}^{(g)}\in\R^{d\times d}$ is any symmetric matrix.
-These network models extend the class of potential probability matrices by allowing each $\bvar{P}^{(g)}$ to have different eigenvectors, while under the ESRDPG, each probability matrix shares a common eigenvectors asymptotically.

-Notice that each method assumes the matrices $\{\bvar{P}^{(g)}\}_{g=1}^m$ share common structure through a vertex specific latent structure.
-Under the ESRDPG, the rows of the matrix $\bvar{X}$ are drawn i.i.d.\ from a common distribution $F$.
-In this way, the ESRDPG preserve the notion of an exchangeable latent position model in extending the RDPG to heterogeneous networks while asymptotically maintaining the shared latent structure of the probability matrices.
-This contrasts with MRDPG, COSIE, and MREG network models which make assumptions on the finite probability matrices $\bvar{P}^{(g)}$.
-These assumptions make it less clear how to exploit the exchangability structure of the RDPG.